Welcome to Cologne

 Cologne, a thriving German city with plenty to offer for Christmas.

-Arriving by train from Brussels Thursday afternoon I promptly attempted to locate my next hostel in an effort to find at least some temporary relief from the pouring rain.
+Arriving in Germany by train from Brussels Thursday afternoon I promptly attempted to locate my next hostel in an effort to find at least some temporary relief from the pouring rain.
 Thankfully, it was only around a 10 minute walk from the station.
-The main thing I noticed as I shuffled along was how much busier and more vibrant this city is.
+The main thing I noticed as I shuffled along was how much busier and more vibrant this city is than the Belgian capital.
 It’s certainly a stark contrast indeed.
 But then, as well as the locals, this time of year in particular is a draw for visitors…

 Yes, Cologne has a staggering number of Christmas markets to its name, and it being a little late to start doing much else, this seemed like the perfect jumping off point to introduce me to the city after checking in.
 It was only around 3pm, after all, a little early to call it a night, rain or not.
 So I sucked it up, located my umbrella, and set out once more.

 Compared with Brussels, the markets here are on a whole other level.
 The stereotype is definitely right: Germans really know how to do Christmas!
 On this first night I found three markets, each with their own unique character.